getgrav/grav-skeleton-notepad-site/pages/blog/2014-01-10-theme-elements/post.md

 ----

 That should be enough to get you started.
-Have fun - and let me know what you think [rockettheme](https://www.rockettheme.com) :)
+Have fun - and let us know what you think [@getgrav](https://twitter.com/getgrav).